 **Per LOC policy, applicants must be U.S. citizens.**

-The Congressional Research Service (CRS) works exclusively for the United States Congress, providing policy and legal analysis to committees and Members of both the House and Senate, regardless of party affiliation.
+The Congressional Research Service (CRS) works exclusively for the United States Congress, providing policy and legal analysts to committees and Members of both the House and Senate, regardless of party affiliation.
 As a legislative branch agency within the Library of Congress, CRS has been a valued and respected resource on Capitol Hill for more than a century.

 CRS is well-known for analysis that is authoritative, confidential, objective and nonpartisan.
 Its highest priority is to ensure that Congress has 24/7 access to the nation’s best thinking.

 This summer, CRS is seeking an intern for the Resources, Science and Industry Division (RSI).
 The full internship would be offered to undergraduate students for a duration of approximately 10 weeks in the summer of 2020.
 The intern would also be a part of a larger cadre of summer interns whom CRS traditionally hosts, creating a chance to meet and interact with peers and colleagues from around the country.

 The CRS Environmental Policy Section is seeking an intern who can assist in its high tempo analytical support for Congress on issues as widely varying as global greenhouse gas emissions, international climate change agreements, adaptation and resilience, toxic substances regulation (e.g., PFAS), nuclear materials control (plutonium, transuranic and high level nuclear waste), agricultural runoff and harmful algal bacteria impacts.
 A background in economics, engineering, science, or liberal arts may be helpful.
 An ability to apply these skills in a rigorous and nonpartisan policy context is essential.
 While CRS publishes reports that are publicly available, much of CRS work is confidential.
 Accordingly, applicants will need to undergo a background investigation for positions of public trust and confidence.